-The University Archives collects only those records, regardless of their form, prepared, owned, used, in the possession of, or retained by administrators, faculty acting in administrative capacities, and staff of university units in the performance of an official function that have enduring historical or administrative value.
+The University Archives collects only those physical and digital records that are prepared, owned, used, in the possession of, or retained by administrators, faculty acting in administrative capacities, and staff of university units in the performance of an official function, that have enduring historical or administrative value.
 For more information, please see the University Archives Policy.

 Materials of historical interest may include administrative files, financial documents, reports, statistics, strategic plans, self-studies, mission statements, brochures, newsletters, publications, photographs, and multimedia materials.
 Records may be in any physical format, and are appraised for their content and historical value.

 Records are initially created and retained in administrative offices or departments.
 Frequency of use and availability of space help determine if records should be retained in the office or offered to the University Archives.

 When an administrative office or department defines inactive records of historical value, or needs any the department should contact the Senior Archivist for University Archives for assistance.

 Inactive records of enduring historical value will be selected for transfer to the University Archives in consultation with the originating campus unit and the Senior Archivist through a process of archival appraisal.
 An electronic file list of the records with dates of record generation greatly assists with the appraisal process.